 - This article can help you decide whether to retire a course.

-Self enrollment: Check to enable students to self-enroll for this course via online enrollment.
+Self enrollment: Check to enable students to self-register for this course via online enrollment.
+Self-enroll permits students to enroll in a course; Self-audit permits them to select the audit option on the Registration screen.

 Faculty: You can list particular faculty members as the default instructor for the course.
 This lets you save a step later on—the faculty member you select here will be automatically added to any course instances you set up.